A Good Swimming Lesson

 My child’s making little progress.
 What can I do?

-Swimming lessons that are built around the British Gas ASA Learn to Swim Framework are designed to be progressive.
+Swimming lessons that are built around the ASA Learn to Swim Framework are designed to be progressive.
 There are clear stages in the framework and each stage can be passed by reaching set outcomes.

 Some children become stuck on a particular skill and cannot fully complete the stage.
 When this happens teachers will have an idea of how to move things on.